pfsense/docs/source/firewall/aliases.rst

 Why would I want to use Aliases?
 --------------------------------

-The best example is for blocking a list of hosts considered “bad”.
+The best example is for blocking a list of hosts considered "bad".
 If a rule were added for each host to block individually, the rules list would grow quite large.
 By adding all of these hosts to an alias, only one firewall rule is necessary.